 Ief Spincemaille Separation Liminality Incorporation About Text

-Spincemaille’s work explores how we relate to the unknown and the other — to that which escapes understanding or control.
-This may involve sublime natural phenomena, abstract notions such as infinity, but also encounters with other people and worlds.
+Spincemaille’s work explores the immaterial and the limits of perception.
+His practice engages with sublime natural phenomena, abstract notions such as infinity, as well as encounters with other people and worlds.

 His work has been exhibited internationally, including at Wiels (Belgium), Kasteel van Gaasbeek (Belgium), Guangzhou Biennale (China), Biennale des Arts Numériques (France), Nova Biennial (Brazil), Ars Electronica (Austria and Tokyo), Boxes Art Museum (China), OK Center (Linz), De Brakke Grond (Amsterdam), Felix De Boeck Museum (Belgium), Opéra de Paris (France), and the Festival de Marseille (France), among others.